bdoolaeghe/cassandra-course/TPs/TP3/TP3.2_data_availability.md

 ```
 docker stop cassandra-node-2
 ```
-_NB: You can also stop a node with "square" (stop) button on [scope](http://localhost:4040).
-Then, you should see the last node has disappeared._

 * Open a cqlsh from cassandra-node-1 (in [scope](http://localhost:4040)) , and query the data from 'paris':
 ```
 cqlsh> use my_keyspace ;
 cqlsh:my_keyspace> SELECT * from temperature_by_city where city = 'paris' ;
 ```
+* then,  query the data from 'berlin', and then, from 'londres'.
-* Now,  query the data from 'berlin':
+* finally, query the data from all cities:
 ```
-cqlsh:my_keyspace> SELECT * from temperature_by_city where city = 'berlin' ;
+cqlsh:my_keyspace> SELECT * from temperature_by_city;
 ```
 What's happening ?

-*The partition for 'berlin' can't be queried, because the node hosting the data is fallen.
-With no replication, when a node is lost, some data is unavailable.*
+*The partition for some cities can't be queried, because the node hosting the data is fallen.
+With no replication, when a node is lost, some data is unavailable.
+We can not either 'SELECT *' because all data is not available.*

 ### Cluster with replication (RF=2)
 ***Scenario***: *use replication factor (RF) and consistency level (CL)*